TouchedByDarkness/pixelplanet-docker/README.md

 2. **Configure Environment Variables**:
    - Copy `.env.example` to `.env`.
    - Modify the values in `.env` if you intend to make the site public.
 This step is crucial for security.
+   - Also, to shorten the build time, I added a new ENGLISH_ONLY variable to the .env file.
+Therefore, change it if you need all available languages.

 3. **Build and Run the Docker Containers**:
    - Run the following command to build the Docker containers: